Giant Lantern Festival: History

 In 2020, the competition proper was canceled and instead presented as an exhibition due to the COVID-19 virus.
 This year, 7 barangays joined the festival.
 Only Brgy.
 Santa Lucia and Brgy.
 San Juan presented their new lantern design this year.

 SMART gave prizes for the top 3 winners of #SmartxGLF2020 popularity award through social media.
 Out of 1350 votes, Brgy.
 San Juan, Brgy.
 Telabastagan, and Brgy.
 Santa.
 Lucia were the top three favorites, respectively.

 In 2022, the Giant Lantern Festival competition returned, as well as the return of Brgy.
 Del Pilar, Dolores and Pandaras.
 On December 17, 2022, Brgy.
 San Juan emerged as the winner of the competition, marking their first championship.
 Brgy.
 Telabastagan and Brgy.
 Santa.
 Lucia hailed as 1st runner up and 2nd runner up.

 The 2023 festival was held last December 16, also marking the comeback of Barangay San Jose into the festival's line-up since their last participation in 2019.
 Barangay Telabastagan won the first prize, followed by Barangays San Nicolas and San Juan winning the second and third prizes, respectively.

 The 2024 festival required contestants to use at least 30% LED materials in their parols.
 Recently, San Fernando, Pampanga, in its vision of sustainability launched its first all-LED rotors operated giant lantern using Firefly Electric and Lighting Corporation lights.

 In December 14, 2024, Brgy.
 San Nicolas emerged as the champion of the 2024 festival, a victorious comeback after 24 years.
 Brgy.
 Sto.
 Niño won the first runner up title, their first podium finish after 52 years.
 Brgy.
 Bulaon was hailed as the second runner up, making their very first podium finish in the festival.
 And Brgy.
 Telabastagan won the third runner up spot.

+The 2025 competition marked the return of Brgy.
+Del Rosario in the festival after 8 years.
+Brgy.
+Telabastagan, however, took a short pause from competing in the same year.
+Brgy.
+Bulaon won their very first championship in the festival, followed by Brgy.
+Sto.
+Niño as first runner up, Brgy.
+Dolores as second runner up, and Brgy.
+Calulut as third runner up.
+Brgy.
+Calulut's lantern maker marked her debut historical, being the youngest in the edition as an 18-year old female lantern maker.